RedHate/Hakai-MPC/README.md

 ## How to make hypesynth content work properly

-Format a memory card with fat or ntfs and name it (not that it must be lower-case):
+Format a memory card with fat or ext4 (*grrr typos.. lol*) and name it.... *note* that it must be lower-case:

 	acvs-synths